PostgREST/postgrest-docs/docs/references/admin.rst

 Server Version
 --------------

 When debugging a problem it's important to verify the running PostgREST version.
-There are 3 ways you can check the version:
+There are three ways to do this:

 - Look for the :code:`Server` HTTP response header, which contains the version number.
 This header will be sent on all the requests.